aboutcode-org/federatedcode/docs/source/contribute/installation.rst

 .. warning::

-   Serving VulnerableCode on a network could lead to security issues and there are several steps that may be needed to secure such a deployment.
+   Serving FederatedCode on a network could lead to security issues and there are several steps that may be needed to secure such a deployment.
-   Currently, this is not recommendend.
+   Currently, this is not recommended.

 Execute a Command
 ^^^^^^^^^^^^^^^^^